 What types of access barriers are there in the arts?

-- Physical – people hosting events in spaces where they have not provided wheelchair access for performers, or for the audience.
-Galleries hanging pictures where viewers can’t get close enough to see from a wheelchair or if blind.
+- Physical – these include people hosting events in spaces where they have not provided wheelchair access for performers, or for the audience.
+It also includes galleries hanging pictures where viewers can’t get close enough to see from a wheelchair or if someone is blind or has low vision.
 Places having dim lighting which then makes lip-reading and navigation difficult.

-- Informational – people not having captioned their videos or provided BSL interpretation.
+- Informational – people not having captioned their videos or events without BSL interpretation.
 People writing confusing and complex documents or formatting them badly for screen-readers.